oprypin/crystal-imgui/README.md

 (planned to be fixed)

-* Variadic arguments to printf-like functions seem to be broken.
 * Getters and setters of structs are very iffy.
     * In many cases they should be nilable but aren't.
 * Likely undiscovered bugs